 What You Can Do to Keep Yourself Flying Safer: Face Masks

-Although there’s still no FAA policy in place, the Airlines for America industry group cajoled seven major airlines into enforcing face mask requirements.
-They are insisting that member airlines make pre-flight announcements clarifying face mask requirements, communicate inflight about requirements and punishment for non-compliance and devise their own punishment — up to and including bans from future flights — for those who don’t cooperate.
+Although there’s still no Federal or FAA policy in place, the Airlines for America industry group insisted that member airlines make pre-flight announcements clarifying face mask requirements, communicate inflight about requirements and punishment for non-compliance and devise their own punishment — up to and including bans from future flights — for those who don’t cooperate.

 What You Can Do to Keep Yourself Flying Safer: Hygiene